GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 event level.
 An RGP event is simply an API call within a command buffer that was issued by either the application or the driver.

-The event windows allow searching of the event string.
+The event windows allow filtering of the event string.
 The event string consists of the event index, the API call and parameters.
-Only events containing the search string will be displayed.
+Only events containing the filter string will be displayed.
 This works for the whole event string, not just the event index.
-For example, if the search string is '8', event 31 may be displayed if any of its parameters contain '8'.
+For example, if the filter string is '8', event 31 may be displayed if any of its parameters contain '8'.